 High atop the Mandalay Bay on the 63rd floor, the exclusive Foundation Room was once open only to members.
-Today, both the restaurant and lounge are open to non-members (after 10 p.m. for the lounge).
-The spectacular view from the patio area is unequaled, and if you're lucky enough to be there as the sun is going down, be sure to watch the sunset.
+Today, both the restaurant and lounge are mostly open to non-members.
+The spectacular view from the patio area is unequalled, and if you're lucky enough to be there as the sun is going down, be sure to watch the sunset.
 The ever-changing colors in the sky and all along the Strip are mesmerizing.
 The interior design has an upscale, feel, with lots of Asian and Indonesian elements lending it an exotic ambiance you won't find anywhere else on the Strip.
 The attentive bartenders are happy to help you find the right drink--which you'll probably want to enjoy while seated on the patio, taking in the expansive view of the Strip from its southernmost point.

-Terrisa's expert tip: Although the Foundation Room is no longer members-only, it still offers memberships and hosts members-only parties throughout the year.
-If you'd like to make a visit to the Foundation Room, call ahead to make sure it'll be open to non-members on the night you'll be there.
+Terrisa's expert tip: The Foundation Room is no longer members-only, but it still offers memberships and hosts members-only VIP parties throughout the year.
+If you're planning a visit to the Foundation Room, call ahead to make sure it'll be open to non-members on the night you'll be there.

 Jimmy Buffet's Margaritaville was inspired by the singer's music and love of the beach, and its fun-loving atmosphere fits in well on the Las Vegas Strip.
 The three-level restaurant has six bars and live entertainment, plus a great view of the Strip from either of its two patios.
 Margaritaville's easy-going atmosphere is great for casual meals and drinks.
 The restaurant is located inside the Flamingo and serves from breakfast until 2 or 3 a.m.
 If you're looking for some entertainment, Margaritaville has music from Thursday through Saturday, with a DJ at 8:30 p.m. and live music starting at 10:30 p.m.
 Even if you're not a "Parrothead" you'll find plenty to like about Margaritaville.

-Recommended for Rooftop Bars because: The casual, fun-loving atmosphere at Margaritaville includes plenty of food and drinks plus two patios overlooking the Strip.
+Recommended for Rooftop Bars because: Margaritaville's relaxed setting includes plenty of food and drinks and two patios overlooking the Strip.

-Terrisa's expert tip: Although Margaritaville serves a full menu of adult beverages and has several bars, it's also a full restaurant, so you can have drinks and dinner on the patio.
+Terrisa's expert tip: While Margaritaville offers a menu full of adult beverages and has several bars, it's also a regular restaurant, so you can have drinks and dinner on the patio.

 Oak & Ivy's menu is dedicated to craft whiskey and classic mixology, with handcrafted drinks that use the best in fresh, seasonal ingredients.
 This downtown bar is located in Downtown Container Park, and its distinctive drinks have garnered attention from locals, visitors and critics.
-The extensive drink menu includes a selection of barrel-aged craft cocktails, like the Mai Tai, only with a list of ingredients that doesn't sound familiar for this drink: Rhum Clement, Coruba, Velvet Falernum, Bols Orange Curacao and Orgeat.
-Crafted specialty cocktails, whiskey cocktails and a large selection of American whiskeys guarantee you'll find something aged and wonderful to sip on.
+The extensive drink menu includes a selection of barrel aged craft cocktails, like the more familiar Negroni or Manhattan, plus several original creations, like Blood and Clovers with Jameson Black Barrel, Luxardo Sangue Morlacco and Vittone Rosso.
+Specialty cocktails, whiskey creations and a large selection of American whiskeys guarantee you'll find something aged and wonderful to sip on.

 Situated on the corner of Las Vegas Boulevard and Fremont Street, Inspire is part of the burgeoning (and very trendy) Fremont East District.
 Housed in a building that once was a convenience store, Inspire today offers three levels, including a rooftop bar and club.
 The first level has a theater with 150 seats, the second floor offers a lounge with an outdoor balcony and the third level is the rooftop, where you can have drinks along with great views.
 Friday and Saturday the roof turns into a nightclub, complete with DJs.
-Wednesday is Girls Night Out on the roof and Champagne is free for ladies.
 Bottle and table service is available (you can book online) and you'll find a total of four bars throughout the three clubs.

 Beer Park at Paris gives guests plenty of TVs to watch the game on, plus a great view of the Las Vegas Strip and the Fountains of Bellagio.
 Offering over 100 beer options, with 36 beers on tap and a large selection of handcrafted cocktails, sports fans will have no shortage of drink options available while they take in the game.
 The menu features every kind of popular sports bar food, from chili-cheese fries to burgers.
 Picnic tables add a park-like feeling, along with a grassy area that comes complete with games like giant Jenga, pool and darts--during half-time, sports fans won't have any trouble finding something to do while waiting for the game to start.
 With dozens of hi-def TVs all around Beer Park, when the game does come on, it's easy to settle in, order up some beer and food and cheer on your team in style.

-Recommended for Rooftop Bars because: Beer Park offers a casual, outdoor environment where you can relax, watch the game and enjoy a terrific view of the Las Vegas Strip.
+Recommended for Rooftop Bars because: Beer Park has a casual, sports bar atmosphere and great view of the Strip.

 Drai's Beach Club and Nightclub operate as two venues in one and offers panoramic partying on The Cromwell's rooftop.
 Located 11 stories above Las Vegas Boulevard on the roof of the boutique resort, The Cromwell, Drai's Beach Club and Nightclub take the Vegas nightlife experience to new heights.
 The 25,000-square-foot nightclub is spread out over two levels and features such amenities as a 1,785 square-foot LED screen, a towering 80-sided LED disco ball, two VIP bathrooms and six dedicated elevators so guests don't have to wait long to dance the night away.
-As for the music, there's sure to be something for everyone, with an open format, electronic and hip-hop nights.
+As for the music, there's sure to be something for everyone, with open format, electronic and hip-hop nights, DJs and live performers.

 Located right off the Strip, 51 stories atop the Rio, the VooDoo Rooftop Nightclub & Lounge offers spellbinding views and suave bartenders who are prone to bust into juggling routines at random intervals.
 This nightclub offers spectacular, sweeping views of the city and an open-air veranda area where patrons can enjoy a cool desert breeze and some of the Strip's most potent cocktails.
 DJs play a mix of music, both old and new, but often with more retro tunes.
 With an off-Strip location, VooDoo's ambiance is a little more relaxed than many of the Strip's clubs, and the crowds tend to be smaller.
 Indoor space is also available, as is the expected VIP bottle service.

-Recommended for Rooftop Bars because: Voodoo Rooftop Nightclub & Lounge lets you dance and drink under the stars high above Las Vegas.
+Recommended for Rooftop Bars because: Voodoo Rooftop Nightclub & Lounge offers a location several stories high for a night of partying and dancing under the stars.

 At Apex Social Club on the 55th floor of the Palms Casino & Resort, you can gaze at a panoramic view of Las Vegas, savor well-crafted drinks, see intriguing art and dance.
 The roomy outside patio gives the club an open-air vibe, and the chic interior features intriguing artwork.
 Apex was created as part of a property-wide renovation at the Palms (formerly, the space was Ghostbar) and the updated design is sophisticated and upscale.
-Apex is a lounge until about 10 p.m. when the DJ takes over and the dancing starts .
+Apex is a lounge until about 10 p.m., when the DJ takes over and the dancing starts .
 There's no formal dance floor, but that means you can pretty much dance wherever you'd like.
-You can also catch live music--Rick Ross recently performed on the patio.
+You can also catch live music.
 Bottle service and reserved tables are available.